tomtuamnuq/model_and_simulate/README.md

 The Lorenz-Attractor equations are from [wikipedia](https://en.wikipedia.org/wiki/Lorenz_system):
 Lorenz, Edward Norton (1963).
 "Deterministic nonperiodic flow".
 Journal of the Atmospheric Sciences.
 20 (2): 130–141.

+The Aizawa-Attractor equations are from [algosome](https://www.algosome.com/articles/aizawa-attractor-chaos.html):
+Langford, William Finlay (1984).
+"NumericalStudies of Torus Bifurcations".
+International Series of Numerical Mathematics.
+70: 285–295.

 I searched [looperman](https://www.looperman.com/loops) to get some fancy music loops for pygame.
 I would like to thank Rasputin(Brisk Bass Sequence, Goa Trance Gated Vox), SUPERSAMPLE(KORG 2),